-In this post I’ll be sharing with you 8 ways to promote your blog and get more traffic.
-I’m constantly researching and coming up with new ways to promote my website and blog.
+In this post, I’ll be sharing with you eight ways to promote your blog and get more traffic.
+I’m always researching and coming up with new ways to promote my website and blog.
 Using the methods I’m sharing with you today, I have been able to increase my overall traffic by over 50% within one year.
 I hope these techniques help increase your traffic too.

 8 Ways To Promote Your Blog

 Here are the steps we’ll be going over for promoting your blog.